rbilter/glove-and-mitten/dev/workflows/text-to-speech.md

 "Read Glove profile"
 "Use TTS for Mitten"
 "read-profile Principal Watch"

+# List available characters - ask the assistant
+"What characters are available?"
 ```and other markdown content using Google Cloud Text-to-Speech.

 ## Usage